 Here’s how you can make your money go the furthest when travelling in Central America…

-Belize is another expensive country.
-A hostel dorm bed sets you back about $15 there, with private rooms starting around $30-40.
-Most meals start at $10-15, although I do remember finding a cheap Chinese eatery on Caye Caulker where you could find a basic meal for $5.
-The island of Caye Caulker is a popular stop on the Gringo backpacker trail, though stay there too long and your funds will dwindle quickly.
+Belize is another relatively expensive country.
+A hostel dorm bed sets you back about $15 – 20 there, with private rooms starting around $40, which is twice as much as Guatemala or Honduras.
+The island of Caye Caulker is a popular stop on the Gringo backpacker trail, though stay there too long and your funds will dwindle pretty quickly.

-Mexico is not as expensive, though your costs can add up quickly if you travel long distances within this large country.
+Mexico can generally be very cheap, though your costs can add up quickly if you travel long distances within this large country.
 A rule of thumb for the cost of buses is about $5-7 for every hour travelled.
-Doesn’t sound like much, but if you’re overlanding a lot, it’s just something to budget for.
-(Mexico is part of North America, but it is often included in Central American trips, so I’m mentioning it here.)
+Doesn’t sound like much, but if you’re travelling overland a lot, it’s just something to budget for.
+(Mexico is part of North America, but it is often included in trips around Central America.)

 3. Use local transportation